matn7/Google-Platform-Notes/flashcard/Microservices.md

       targetPort: 9000
 ```

-With Helm, we can a single template yaml like shown below.
+With Helm, we can have a single template yaml like shown below.
 Only the dynamic values will be injected during K8s services
 setup based on the values mentioned inside the 'values.yaml' present inside each service/chart.

 **Helm service template**